The Voice (American TV series) season 12: The Knockouts

 The Knockouts round started with episode 13 and ended with episode 15 (broadcast on April 3, 4, 10, 2017).
 The coaches can each steal one losing artist.
 The top 20 contestants will then move on to the "Live Shows."
 Unlike previous Knockouts, there are no key advisors in this round.
+This was the only season in which all of the artists given the 'Coach Comeback' were from their current teams.